dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 Statistics---the class students love to hate!
 It's hard to think of a course less popular, yet required by more majors, than statistics.
 Recent studies have found a negative student perception of statistical courses, ranging from undergraduate to graduate level course work \citep{naidu2014intro, dani2023intro}.
 Perhaps relabeling as ``data science'' will help a bit; however, the subject is badly in need of better motivation.
-To aid this, a number of remedies have been proposed, ranging from the flipped classroom \citep{kovacs} to stories involving Disney characters \citep{peters}.
-The American Statistical Association also has suggestions \citep{gaise}.
+To aid this effort, a number of remedies have been proposed, ranging from the flipped classroom \citep{kovacs} to stories involving Disney characters \citep{peters}.
+The American Statistical Association also has some suggestions \citep{gaise}.

-Our package, \texttt{dsld} (Data Science Looks at Discrimination), takes a different approach by appealing to students' awareness of social issues \citep{bowen2017intro}.
-The software provides both analytical and graphical/tabular methods for investigating possible bias related to race, gender, age, and other potential sensitive variables.
-Specifically, two broad categories are addressed:
+Our package, ``Data Science Looks at Discrimination'' (\texttt{dsld}), takes a different approach by appealing to students' awareness of current social issues \citep{bowen2017intro}.
+The software provides both graphical and analytical/tabular to investigate potential bias related to race, gender, age, and other sensitive attributes.
+The package focuses on two main areas:

 \begin{itemize}